Update 3/20/17 - Russ Johnson didn't stay a free man for long.

 Update: Our In Your Corner team continues to track Russ Johnson.

-We’ve heard from a number of small business owners who say they paid the salesman cash for advertising they never received.
+We’ve heard from a number of small business owners who said they paid the salesman cash for advertising they never received.

 We know the salesman now has a new conviction on his record for check fraud in Canadian County.

-A judge sentenced him to one year probation and ordered him to pay one of his victims more than $1400 dollars in restitution.
+A judge sentenced him to one year probation and ordered him to pay one of his victims more than $1,400 in restitution.

 There are more fraud cases still pending in Oklahoma County.